B. G. Kolse Patil: Activism

 For his role in these people movements, he was kept under surveillance and profiled by the private surveillance company Stratfor, which had been hired by Dow Chemicals.
 This was revealed when WikiLeaks released the Stratfor papers.

 Politics

-In March 2019, he announced his candidature for the 2019 Lok Sabha election from Aurangabad constituency on behalf of the opposition alliance called Vanchit Bahujan Aghadi (Front of the Deprived Majority) on a Janata Dal (Secular) ticket with support from the Congress.
+In March 2019, he announced his candidature for the 2019 Lok Sabha election from Aurangabad on behalf of the opposition alliance called Vanchit Bahujan Aghadi (VBA) (Front of the Deprived Majority) on a Janata Dal (Secular) ticket with support from the Congress.
+However, he withdrew support to VBA when VBA decided to hand over Aurangabad constituency to AIMIM.